 But in bridging and development lending, being late can simply be part of the process.
 And although we can’t make any guarantees, it is still rare for lenders to suffer losses.”

-– Paul Riddell, Marketing @ Lendy
+– Paul Riddell, Head of Communications and Marketing @ Lendy